 - Outrage: “This provocative documentary [by Invisible War director Kirby Dick] about the destructive hypocrisies of closeted gay politicians who lobby for anti-gay legislation was the spark that got me thinking about my film God Loves Uganda.”

-Yoruba Richen‘s film The New Black [Independent Lens, June 15, 2014] explores the issue of gay marriage from within the African American community, and she’s also producing the upcoming documentary The Fire This Time about young African American lesbians who were threatened and attacked in the West Village of New York City.
+Yoruba Richen‘s film The New Black [Independent Lens] explores the issue of gay marriage from within the African American community, and she’s also producing the documentary The Fire This Time about young African American lesbians who were threatened and attacked in the West Village of New York City.
 Richen told us a few films come to mind when thinking of gay-themed features and docs that stayed with her:

-Johnny Symons is a Bay Area documentary filmmaker whose films include Daddy & Papa (official site) and the Independent Lens film Ask Not (official site).
-Currently, he is in production on Out Run.
+Johnny Symons is a Bay Area documentary filmmaker whose films include Daddy & Papa (official site), the Independent Lens film Ask Not (official site), and Out Run (WORLD Channel’s DocWorld).
 Symons writes:

 “When I think about LGBT films that most influenced me, I think back to myself at age 23.
 I had recently arrived in San Francisco, was immersed in gay and HIV activism, and dreamed of one day being a documentary filmmaker.
 I remember two stunning film screenings—both at small, packed movie houses in the Mission District—that particularly inspired me.
 The first was the world premiere of Tongues Untied, an experimental, politically charged, and intensely personal film about the black gay male experience by renowned Bay Area filmmaker Marlon Riggs.
 A few months later, I saw the West Coast premiere of Jennie Livingston’s Paris Is Burning, which documents New York’s underground ‘ball’ scene, where contestants compete for trophies, glory, and a chance to transcend their often marginalized lives.
 The response to both films was staggering—thundering applause that helped launch them on to widespread acclaim both inside and outside of the LGBT community.